 Jesus tells us we can actually be poor in spirit.

 The poor reach out their hands for the means to find comfort and a better life.
 The poor in spirit reach out for the same thing.
 Jesus says they can be blessed because in that place they can see their need for the kingdom and find it.
 But things can get in the way.

 What would your friendship group look like if you took that seriously?
 Who would you need to stop hanging out with?
 Who would stop hanging out with you?
-What about those who have to hang around you like your family and children?
-What is the effect on them?
+What about those who have to hang around you like your family or your kids?
+What’s the effect on them?

 Now of course this isn’t really talking about your friends who don’t know Jesus because that would be stupid.
 Or even your friends who are newly saved.
 For the most part you should probably just be looking at yourself.

 It’s become sort of a joke to be a borderline alcoholic